Yasi92/Happy-Pet/README.md

 - Order Model
-    - Whithin the checkout app, Order model holds the data needed for orders.
+    - Within the checkout app, the Order model holds the data needed for orders.

 | Name | Key in db | Validation | Field Type |